Curveball: Variations

-A curveball spinning on a vertical axis completely perpendicular to its flight path and thus with complete side spin that is either 3–9 for a right handed pitcher or 9–3 for a left handed pitcher is called a sweeping curveball, flat curveball, or frisbee curveball.
-The flat curveball will still drop because of gravity, but due to the lack of top spin the drop is only a small amount compared to the 12–6, 1–7/11–5, or 2–8/10–4 curveballs.
-Most often this side spin happens due to a pitcher having an arm angle that is either side arm or at a very low 3/4 arm angle.
-However, sometimes complete side spin happens for a pitcher who has a higher arm slot due to the person throwing the pitch with a twisting motion causing the fingers to move around the side of the ball instead of over the top of the ball.
-Using this twisting motion around the ball is said to cause injury to the arm near the elbow.
-A slider's spin axis is almost parallel to the ball's flight path similar to a football or bullet, but tilted slightly upwards pointing to 12 o'clock.
-When a slider's spin axis points to 1 o'clock or 2 o'clock, then the pitch becomes a slurve.
-This slurve tends to happen when a pitcher uses too much force on the curveball and less finesse.
-This happens because the pitcher may lazily pronate slightly at the release point instead of following through with complete supination at the end of the throw for the curve.
-At other times the slurve will happen due to the pitcher supinating a little too much at the release point when throwing a slider, which may be called a slurvy slider.
-A slurvy slider with the same velocity of a power slider (5–8 mph slower than a fastball) may impart a greater break.
+A curveball that spins on a vertical axis perpendicular to its flight path, producing complete side spin—3–9 for a right-handed pitcher or 9–3 for a left-handed pitcher—is commonly referred to as a sweeping curveball, flat curveball, or frisbee curveball.
+While this pitch still drops due to gravity, the absence of significant topspin results in less vertical movement compared to other curveballs, such as the 12–6, 1–7/11–5, or 2–8/10–4 varieties.
+Side spin typically occurs when a pitcher throws with a sidearm or low three-quarter arm angle, though it can also result from a higher arm slot if the pitcher twists their hand, causing the fingers to move around the side of the ball rather than over the top.
+This twisting motion is believed to increase the risk of arm injuries, particularly near the elbow.

+By contrast, a slider's spin axis is nearly parallel to the ball's flight path, similar to the rotation of a football or bullet, but slightly tilted upward toward 12 o'clock.
+When the spin axis shifts to 1 o'clock or 2 o'clock, the pitch becomes a slurve.
+A slurve often occurs when a pitcher applies excessive force to a curveball with insufficient finesse, resulting in a slight pronation at the release point rather than a full supination.
+Alternatively, a slurve can develop from over-supination when throwing a slider, leading to what is sometimes referred to as a "slurvy slider".
+A slurvy slider thrown with the same speed as a power slider (typically 5–8 mph slower than a fastball) may exhibit greater lateral break.